mikaelma/AngularProject/README.md

 ## ER Diagram
 ![Mongoose schema of the database](/README-Images/databaseER.png)

-This is the mongoose schemas for the two collections we will be using.
+This is the mongoose schemas for the two collections we will be using; _User_ and _Drink_.

 The user schema needs:
 * firstname
 * surname